Search for a rare disease

 BPES is a rare condition; the worldwide birth prevalence of BPES is unknown and can be estimated to be less than 1/50,000.

 BPES is congenital and is characterized by a complex bilateral eyelid malformation including blepharophimosis, ptosis, epicanthus inversus and telecanthus.
 Other ophthalmic manifestations that are usually associated with BPES are lacrimal duct anomalies.
 Additional features include a broad nasal bridge, low-set ears, and a short philtrum.
-Two types of BPES are recognized: blepharophimosis, ptosis, epicanthus inversus, and telecanthus which can be associated with (type I) or without POF (type II).
+Two types of BPES are recognized: blepharophimosis, ptosis, epicanthus inversus, and telecanthus which can be associated with or without POF (formerly known as type 1 and type II respectively).

 In > 85% of cases, BPES is caused by an intragenic mutation (80%), gene deletion (10-12%), deletion of regulatory elements outside of the FOXL2 gene (3q23)(<5%), reciprocal translocation, and copy number variations of the FOXL2 locus.
 FOXL2 encodes a forkhead transcription factor that contains a typical DNA-binding forkhead domain and a polyalanine tract of 14 residues strictly conserved in mammals.
 FOXL2 is expressed in peri-ocular tissues as well as in the fetal and adult ovaries.